- Academic Programs

 A prospective student must meet the following requirements to be considered for unconditional admission to the School of Recreation and Sport Pedagogy graduate program in Coaching Education:

-- Earned bachelor's degree in athletic training, exercise physiology, physical education, sport sciences, recreation or related field from an accredited college or university.
+- Earned bachelor's degree in earned bachelor’s degree in Physical Education, Recreation, Sport Management or other Sport Science related field from an accredited college or university.
 If your bachelor's degree is in an unrelated field, you may still be admitted.

 - Minimum overall undergraduate grade-point average (g.p.a.) of 2.7 on a 4.0 scale on the last 90 quarter hours or the last 60 semester hours.